The Archive .

 The problem was, it gradually became clear that the video footage was in possession of at least three separate parties, spread widely around the globe .The Bannisters were not one of these parties, so there was a split- would the forces combine their efforts to make one definitive project that we the public would get an eyfull of before we were all wheelchair bound ?

-Well, you can hope, but don't hold your breath , since we found the footage (now over three years ago) , nothing much has happened.
+Well, you can hope, but don't hold your breath , since we found the footage (now over fourteen years ago) , nothing much has happened.
 Theres a classic impasse , with all parties involved claiming that they own the rights to the footage.
 The black and white footage varies in quality.
 Much of it was shot by people who were dosed, the technology was in its infancy and now its deteriorated over the years.
-Apparently there is good quality audio out there, but those who are in possession of those items have put them onto the back burner for now.
+Apparently there is good quality audio out there, but those who are in possession of those items have put them onto the back burner for now. i occasionally still get optimistic producers who are convinced that they can get the various splinter groups together and make a film, so far, none of them have succeeded.

 The festival at night © Terry Farebrother